Home

 Evanthia is an Associate in the international arbitration practice of White & Case in Paris.
 She holds an LLB and LLM in Civil Procedural Law from the Aristotle University of Thessaloniki and an LLM in International Business Law from the London School of Economics.
 Prior to relocating to Paris, Evanthia trained and worked in litigation and arbitration in Greece and the UK.
 She is qualified in Greece and registered as an EU lawyer with the Paris Bar.

 Evanthia participated in the Vis Moot in 2017-2018 and has since been actively involved as a coach and arbitrator.
-Prior to joining the MAA Executive Board, she was the Co-Chair of the MAA’s Mentor-Mentee Programme.
+She has been involved with the MAA since 2021, first leading the MAA’s Mentor-Mentee Programme (2021-2023) and then as a member of the Executive Board since 2023.